 Obesity is a modifiable risk factor most closely associated with osteoarthritis.

-The joints typically involved are: distal interphalangeal joints, proximal interphalangeal joints, first carpometacarpal joints, hips, knees, first metatarsophalangeal joint, cervical spine, and lumbosacral spine.
+The joints typically involved are among others: distal interphalangeal joints, proximal interphalangeal joints, first carpometacarpal joints, hips, knees, first metatarsophalangeal joint, cervical spine, and lumbosacral spine.

 There are two indications for joint replacement surgery: pain unresponsive to medical therapy and loss of joint function.

 Chondrocytes increase proteoglycan synthesis but also release more degradative enzymes

 Degradative enzymes break down proteoglycan faster than it can be produced by chondrocytes, resulting in diminished proteoglycan content in cartilage.

 Articular cartilage thins and softens

 Fissuring and cracking of cartilage.
 Repair is attempted but inadequate.

 Underlying bone is exposed, allowing synovial fluid to be forced by the pressure of weight into the bone.